smnookin/smnookin.github.io/_posts/2013-08-07-hubble-in-trouble.md

 tags:
   - student
 ---

-It appears that the telescope has fogged up
+It appears that the telescope has fogged up.

 Water vapor?
 Steam?
 Gaseous H20?